-Here’s a question that keeps coming up as we continue our Real Food farm tour project – Why should consumers care about or get to know what happens at farms?
-Why do we need to know about our food and where it comes from?
+There’s one question that keeps coming up as we continue our Real Food farm tour project.
+Why should consumers care about or get to know about farm water?
+And what does it have to do with our food and where it comes from?

-One farm topic that we’ve had a chance to learn a great deal about in the past few months is water – the critical ingredient to success at any farm.
-The California Farm Water Coalition (“Food grows where water flows”) has helped by giving us a big-picture look at California’s 81,500 farms – tied together by the need for all-important water resources.
-There’s a big misconception that farms are a huge drain on water supplies, when in fact farms are using water more efficiently now than ever.
+We’ve learned a great deal about farm water in the past few months.
+The California Farm Water Coalition (“Food grows where water flows”) has helped by giving us a big-picture look at California’s 81,500 farms.
+Those farms share a common thread in needing water to survive.
+There’s a big misconception that farms are a huge drain on water supplies, when in fact farms use water more efficiently now than ever.

 How do farmers use water?
 Very efficiently – in fact, they’ve doubled the economic efficiency of agricultural water supplies over the past 40 years.
 Another way of looking at it is this: If they use too much, it can hurt the plants and cost farmers money.
-For example, many people have the idea that rice is a “monsoon” crop; whereas most California rice is grown with a minimum of water.
+For example, many people have the idea that rice is a “monsoon” crop; whereas most California rice grows with a minimum of water.
 The average depth of water in a rice field during growing season is only five inches.
-Last week at Lundberg Family Farms we got a chance to see first-hand how the soil conditions (heavy clay with hardpan underneath) are perfect for holding water in place.
+Last week at Lundberg’s rice farm we got a chance to see first-hand how the soil conditions (heavy clay with hardpan underneath) are perfect for holding water in place.

 Water needs vary depending on the kind of farm and the type of soil on the farm, but one consistent theme is that every farmer is conscientious about water.
 At one farm we visited, Lodestar Farms in Oroville, the 100-year-old olive trees can survive on little water if needed.
 (The olives will grow slower and not quite as large, but they can survive.)
-The Chico-based Sierra Nevada brewery, which has its own hops and barley fields, treats all of its production wastewater, and has managed to reduce its water usage to about half the typical usage of breweries in the U.S.
+The Chico-based Sierra Nevada brewery, which has its own hops and barley fields, treats all of its production wastewater.
+Its water usage is now down to about half the typical usage of breweries in the U.S.

 Now consider this – If farms don’t get the water they need, their crops (and food) become more expensive.
-Given that’s it’s been a relatively dry year, how will the price of farm-fresh foods be affected?
-Will you think of water next time you eat a piece of fruit?
+Given that’s it’s been a relatively dry year, how will the price of farm-fresh foods reflect that change?
+Will you think of farm water next time you eat a piece of fruit?